Domesday Book: Custodial history

 Domesday Book was preserved from the late 11th to the beginning of the 13th centuries in the royal Treasury at Winchester (the Norman kings' capital).
-It was often referred to as the "Book" or "Roll" of Winchester.
+It was often called the "Book" or "Roll" of Winchester.
 When the Treasury moved to the Palace of Westminster, probably under King John, the book went with it.

 The two volumes (Great Domesday and Little Domesday) remained in Westminster, save for temporary releases, until the 19th century.
 They were held originally in various offices of the Exchequer: the Chapel of the Pyx of Westminster Abbey; the Treasury of Receipts; and the Tally Court.
-However, on several occasions they were taken around the country with the Chancellor of the Exchequer: to York and Lincoln in 1300, to York in 1303 and 1319, to Hertford in the 1580s or 1590s, and to Nonsuch Palace, Surrey, in 1666 for a time after the Great Fire of London.
+But on several occasions they were taken around the country with the Chancellor of the Exchequer: to York and Lincoln in 1300, to York in 1303 and 1319, to Hertford in the 1580s or 1590s, and to Nonsuch Palace, Surrey, in 1666 for a time after the Great Fire of London.

 From the 1740s onwards, they were held, with other Exchequer records, in the chapter house of Westminster Abbey.
 In 1859, they were transferred to the new Public Record Office, London.
-They are now held at The National Archives at Kew.
+They are now held at the National Archives at Kew.
 The chest in which they were stowed in the 17th and 18th centuries is also at Kew.

 In modern times, the books have been removed from the London area only rarely.
-In 1861–63, they were sent to Southampton for photozincographic reproduction.
+In 1861–1863, they were sent to Southampton for photozincographic reproduction.
 In 1918–19, prompted by the threat of German bombing during the First World War, they were evacuated (with other Public Record Office documents) to Bodmin Prison, Cornwall.
-Likewise, in 1939–45, during the Second World War, they were evacuated to Shepton Mallet Prison, Somerset.
+Likewise, in 1939–1945, during the Second World War, they were evacuated to Shepton Mallet Prison in Somerset.

 Binding

 The volumes have been rebound on several occasions.
 Little Domesday was rebound in 1320, its older oak boards being re-used.
 At a later date (probably in the Tudor period) both volumes were given new covers.
-They were rebound twice in the 19th century - in 1819 and 1869, on the second occasion, by the binder Robert Riviere and his assistant, James Kew.
+They were rebound twice in the 19th century, in 1819 and 1869 – on the second occasion, by the binder Robert Riviere and his assistant, James Kew.
 In the 20th century, they were rebound in 1952, when their physical makeup was examined in greater detail; and yet again in 1986, for the survey's ninth centenary.
 On this last occasion Great Domesday was divided into two physical volumes, and Little Domesday into three volumes.